brillout/libassert/readme.md

+# `@brillout/assert`

-This assertion library is about:
+`@brillout/assert` is an assertion library that features:
-- Printing assertion failure messages in a readable way.
+- Readable assertion failure messages.
-- Having different assertion types.
+- Different assertion types.

 The assertion types are: